khushal728/AI-Bot/README.md

 Chat: Type your question and press Enter.

-Web Search: Use the "Web Search" button.

 PDF Upload: Upload a PDF and summarize it.

-Voice Input & Output: Speak and listen to responses.

-Dark Mode: Toggle dark mode.

 Export Chat: Download chat as TXT or PDF.